-2020 2019 Private loan 100,000 -
+2021 2020 Private loan 100.000 100.000

-On April 17, 2020, the remainder of the credit facility was refinanced by means of a 5-year private loan granted by Vereniging OOM/Aegon.
+On April 17, 2020, a 5-year private loan was granted by Vereniging OOM/Aegon.
 The loan carries interest at a rate of 1.95% per annum throughout its term.

 None of the Vereniging's assets were encumbered with any rights as security for the loan.
 The loan agreement includes the usual terms and conditions, including a restriction on the disposal of assets and a restriction on the acquisition of additional debt, unless Vereniging OOM/Aegon grants written permission.